 The European Value Fund may employ techniques and instruments for the purposes of efficient portfolio management and/or for protection against exchange risks in accordance with the conditions and limits set down by the Central Bank as outlined under the heading "Efficient Portfolio Management and Securities Financing Transactions" in the main body of the Prospectus and in Appendix 1.
 All types of assets which may be held by the Sub-Fund in accordance with its investment objectives and policies may be subject to securities lending agreements, repurchase and reverse repurchase agreements or total return swaps.
-The maximum proportion of the Sub-Fund's assets which can be subject to securities lending agreements, repurchase and/or total return swaps is 100% of the Net Asset Value of the Sub-Fund.
+The maximum proportion of the Sub-Fund's assets which can be subject to securities lending agreements, repurchase and reverse repurchase agreements and/or total return swaps is 100% of the Net Asset Value of the Sub-Fund.
 However, the expected proportion of the Sub-Fund's assets is between 0% and 10% of the Net Asset Value of the Sub-Fund's assets.
 The proportion at any given time will depend on prevailing market conditions and the value of the relevant investments.
-The amount of assets engaged in each type of securities financing assets, as well as other relevant information relating to the use of securities lending agreements, repurchase and reverse repurchase agreements or total return swaps and total return swaps.
-The amount of assets engaged in each type of securities financing transactions and total return swaps, expressed as an absolute amount and as a proportion of the Sub-Fund's assets, as well as other relevant information relating to the use of securities lending agreements, repurchase and reverse engurchase agreements and semi-annual report of the Fund.
+The amount of assets engaged in each type of securities financing transactions and total return swaps, expressed as an absolute amount and as a proportion of the Sub-Fund's assets, as well as other relevant information relating to the use of securities lending agreements, repurchase and reverse repurchase agreements or total return swaps shall be disclosed in the annual report and semi-annual report of the Fund.